BlindPrimate/Scrape-it.py/README.md

-Scrappit.py
+Scrape-it.py
 -----------

-Scrappit is a small python script which will scrape all images from the current top posts on a target subreddit, and save them to a designated directory.
+Scrape-it.py is a small python script which will scrape all images from the current top posts on a target subreddit, and save them to a designated directory.

 ####Use